 What is the historical significance of "The Railway Bridge at Argenteuil"?

-How does this painting reflect Impressionist techniques?
+How does Monet's style in this painting reflect Impressionism?

 What role does color play in "The Railway Bridge at Argenteuil"?

-How does this painting fit within Monet's broader body of work?
+How does "The Railway Bridge at Argenteuil" fit into Monet's broader body of work?